Head of Development Swisscom Outpost China

 The Chinese tech boom is far from being confined to its megacities.
 Hangzhou is going to be China’s first cashless city.
 Yinchuan is pioneering the smart city.
 And every day, 12,000 start-ups are founded in China.
 So if you’re scouting for new trends, China is the place to be.

-Sunrise in Shanghai: time for Tai Chi.
-Time for the Swisscom outpost due to open here in 2018.
+Sunrise in Shanghai: time for Tai Chi. time for Tai Chi.
+Time for the Swisscom outpost opened here in 2018.
 Picture: Keystone

 With its 1.3 billion consumers China is perfect ground for observation and trying our new ideas.
 We can learn a lot here: like how digitisation affects consumers or how their behaviour changes as a result.
 Of course we also hope to gain many insights for our own innovative services which we can offer our customers in the future.